yelsayed/yelsayed/README.md

-### 👋🏼 Hey there
+### 👋🏼 Welcome to my Github

+Currently a Scalien at Scale AI.

+2 years prior worked on the backend systems of [Splitgate 2](https://www.splitgate.com/) which is a first person shooter game developed by 1047 Games.

-For the past 2 years I've been a Senior Fullstack Engineer building [dairah.com](https://www.dairah.com/) which is a workforce management tool in the Middle East.
+2 years I've been a Senior Software Engineer building [dairah.com](https://www.dairah.com/) which is a workforce management tool in the Middle East.

-4 years before that I was the Lead Engineer, and later CTO, of [meddy.com](https://www.heliumdoc.com/) where you can find and book online doctors in Qatar and UAE.
+For 4 years before that I was the Lead Engineer, and later CTO, of [meddy.com](https://www.heliumdoc.com/) where you can find and book online doctors in Qatar and UAE.
 The company was acquired in 2021 and is now called HeliumDoc.

 I've built some great stuff alongside a bunch of incredible engineers and we've written about it, you can check it out [here](https://medium.com/@theyasser/).